Depressive Disorders Information

 Major Depressive Disorder

 Major depressive disorder is also called major depression, clinical depression, unipolar depression, or sometimes just depression.
-It is often the form that people are most familiar with, and as professions, is a form we most frequently treat.
+It is often the form that people are most familiar with, and as professionals, is a form we most frequently treat.

 As many as 1 in 4 women, and 1 in 6 men will experience this form of depression at some point in their lives.
-Members of the LGBTI community and other marginalised groups often experience even higher rates of depression.
+Members of the LGBTQIA+ community and other marginalised groups often experience even higher rates of depression.
 Although it can affect people from adolescence through to old age, the median age of presentation is around early to mid-thirties.

 While there are a number of various factors the can contribute to major depressive disorder, current research indicates genetics may be the primary factor.
 People who have a first-degree relative (parents, siblings, offspring) with depression are three times more likely to experience depression when compared to the general population.